Words. Stories. Games.

 Sticks & Stones imagines a post-nuclear 1987 unlike anything you've seen before.
 Seven days after a limited nuclear exchange has irradiated most of Russia and the United States, Soviets roll across the West German border, eager to claim precious non-irradiated ground for the Politburo.
 American armor stationed at the border rushes forward to meet them, and World War Four begins, fought with much more than sticks and stones.

 This platoon-level game comes packed with four scenarios that can be played on a single map.
 The streamlined, to-the-point design philosophy on which the esteemed Mr. Walker has built his name is in full evidence here, with cinematic action and tight, balanced scenarios that often come down to the nail-biting last die-roll of the final turn.
-Buy your here.
+Buy yours here.

 Based on Mark's popular World at War, White Star Rising depicts platoon level combat in World War II.
 Here is everything gamer's want in a platoon-level game--armor, artillery, and infantry that serves as more than cannon fodder, command and control, air support, amphibious landings, and desperate close assaults that leave the victor in possession of the ground and the defeated in headlong retreat, all in eight pages of rules.
 The game focuses on the fighting between the Americans and Germans, includes two counter sheets replete with the vehicles, men, and weapons of both the American and German armies that fought in France, Belgium, and Germany in 1944-45.